-Due to the conditional fee waiver described below, we did not pay any fees under the Investment Advisory Agreement during the year ended December 31, 2012.
+Due to the conditional fee waiver described below, we did not pay any fees under the Investment Advisory Agreement during the year ended December 31, 2013.

-Ms. Schugart is the President and Chief Executive Officer of the Company and is the President and Chief Executive Officer of the general partner of our Adviser.
-Similarly, Mr. Sims, Ms. Dudley and Mr. Davis are the Chief Financial Officer, Chief Compliance Officer and Controller of the Company, respectively, and hold the same positions with the general partner of our Adviser or with our Adviser, as applicable.
-Additionally, Mr. Hazen was our Chief Executive Officer and the President and Chief Executive Officer of the general partner of our Adviser until March of 2013.
-Officers of the general partner of our Adviser receive a benefit from the fees paid to our Adviser pursuant to the Investment Advisory Agreement.
-Our board of directors, which consists of a majority of non-interested directors, has approved the Investment Advisory Agreement, including the fees paid pursuant to such agreement.
+Ms. Schugart is the Chairman, Chief Executive Officer and President of the Company and is the President and Chief Executive Officer of the general partner of our Adviser.
+Similarly, Mr. Sims, Ms. Dudley and Ms. Fitzgerald are the Chief Financial Officer, Chief Compliance Officer and Controller of the Company, respectively, and hold the same positions with the general partner of our Adviser or with our Adviser, as applicable.
+Officers of the general partner of our Adviser and of our Adviser receive a benefit from the fees paid to our Adviser pursuant to the Investment Advisory Agreement.
+Our board of directors, which consists of a majority of independent directors, has approved the Investment Advisory Agreement, including the fees paid pursuant to such agreement.

-Mr. Foster is chairman of Main Street's board of directors, chief executive officer of Main Street, and a member of Main Street's investment committee and credit committee.
-Mr. Foster is also a manager and a senior managing director of Main Street Partners.
-Officers and managers of our Sub-Adviser receive a benefit from the fees paid to our Adviser pursuant to the Investment Advisory Agreement.
-On February 25, 2013, Mr. Foster resigned as a member of our board of directors and of our pricing committee.
-Our board of directors, which consists of a majority of non-interested directors, has approved the Sub-Advisory Agreement, including the fees paid pursuant to such agreement.
+Mr. Hartman is Chief Credit Officer and a Senior Managing Director of Main Street and holds a similar position in our Sub-Adviser.
+Officers and managers of our Sub-Adviser receive a benefit from the fees paid to our Sub-Adviser pursuant to the Sub-Advisory Agreement.
+Our board of directors, which consists of a majority of independent directors, has approved the Sub-Advisory Agreement, including the fees paid pursuant to such agreement.